EthanGunter/obsidan-hot-reload/README.md

    - `src/` - watch directory (non-recursive)
    - `styles/*` - recursive glob pattern
 4. Get to work!

+## File System Access
+This plugin monitors files outside your Obsidian vault and requires direct filesystem access.
+This access is read-only, and no file will ever be modified by this plugin.

 ## License
 MIT - See [LICENSE](./LICENSE)